peteroupc/peteroupc.github.io/randomfunc.md

         msum = GatherAreas(values, weights, areas)
         // Generate random numbers
         value = RNDRANGEMaxExc(0, msum)
-        return ContWChoose(values, weights, areas, value)
+        return PWLChoose(values, weights, areas, value)
     END METHOD

 > **Note:** The [**Python sample code**](https://peteroupc.github.io/randomgen.zip) contains a variant to the method
 > above for returning more than one random number in one call.
 >
 > **Example**: Assume `values` is the following: `[0, 1, 2, 2.5, 3]`, and `weights` is the following: `[0.2, 0.8, 0.5, 0.3, 0.1]`.
 The weight for 2 is 0.5, and that for 2.5 is 0.3.
-Since 2 has a higher weight than 2.5, numbers near 2 are more likely to be chosen than numbers near 2.5 with the `ContinuousWeightedChoice` method.
+Since 2 has a higher weight than 2.5, numbers near 2 are more likely to be chosen than numbers near 2.5 with the `PiecewiseLinear` method.

 <a id=Additional_Examples_Involving_Real_Numbers></a>
-### Additional Examples Involving Real Numbers
+### Notes on Randomization Involving Real Numbers

 **Requires random real numbers.**